AdobeDocs/adobeio-events/intro/journaling_api.md

 To issue the API call, you need to provide two additional parameters:

-* Your integration&rsquo;s API key.
+* Your integration's API key.
 This is displayed in the Overview tab for your integration in the Adobe I/O Console.
 * A JWT token.
 See [Authentication: Creating a JWT Token](https://www.adobe.io/apis/cloudplatform/console/authentication/createjwt.html) for how to create a JWT token.

 You combine the URL you got from the Journaling section of the event details with your API key and JWT token to make the call